 - Ph.D. students should have their supervisory committee in place by the end of the second year which is the time it takes to complete the required foundational core and elective course work.

-- Ph.D. students must be “ABD” by the end of year 5.
+- Ph.D. students must have an approved dissertation prospectus (proposal) by the end of the fourth year.
 Typically, this is completed by the end of the third year.
-“ABD” or all but dissertation means that the student has completed the required course work (except for CMP 7970), qualifying exam, and successfully defended the dissertation proposal.
+Upon completing this stage, a student is advanced to “ABD” or “all but dissertation” status, meaning that the student has completed the required course work (except for CMP 7970), qualifying exam, and successfully defended the dissertation proposal.